 - Strength #3: The Hebrew word translated as “was” in Genesis 1:2 is hayah, and it is possible to translate it as “became.”
-The vast majority of Hebrew translators do not think the word should be translated this way in the context of Genesis 1:2, and that’s why our English translations read “was” instead of “became.”
+Of course, the vast majority of Hebrew translators do not think the word should be translated this way in the context of Genesis 1:2, and that’s why our English translations read “was” instead of “became.”
 Still, though, the fact remains that in certain instances hayah can mean “became.

 - Strength #4: In the original Hebrew of Genesis 1:1-2, there is no break or pause at the end of Genesis 1:1.
 However, the Masorets, who were an ancient group of Jewish scholars, added a small mark called a rebia following Genesis 1:1.
 Such a mark plays the role of informing the reader that there is a break in the narrative and that he should pause before going on to the next verse.
 The Masorets added this mark because, in their considered opinion, there was a break between the two verses.
 Obviously, the Masorets could have been mistaken in their opinion, but they were a highly respected group of scholars.

 - Strength #5: The Gap Theory leaves plenty of room for all the scientific and geological data that supposedly shows that the earth is billions of years old.
 For example, how should we fit the dinosaurs into Genesis chapter 1?
 They become part of the Genesis 1:1 world that got laid to waste by Satan’s fall.
-How do we categorize the various “sub human” skeletons that have been dug up around the world?
-Those supposedly pre-Adamic beings become part of that Genesis 1:1 world too.
+How do we categorize the various “subhuman” skeletons that have been dug up around the world?
+Those supposedly pre-Adamic beings become part of that Genesis 1:1 world, too.
 How do we explain the multiple layers of strata found in the earth’s geologic column?
 According to the theory, all those layers got laid down either during the unspecified amount of time of Genesis 1:1 or during the unspecified “gap” of time between Genesis 1:1 and Genesis 1:2.